 Personalized customer journeys can be a tough juggling act.
-Consumers’ desire for omnichannel experiences is inseparable their anxieties about data privacy, unsolicited adverting, and digital boundaries.
+Consumers’ desire for omnichannel experiences is inseparable from their anxieties about data privacy, unsolicited advertising, and digital boundaries.

 However, data still needs to be capitalized upon to recommend suitable product offerings and deliver digital interactions.
 A multilayered security approach will empower marketers to safeguard sensitive customer data, leading to increased customer trust and brand loyalty.